The Boneyard: Production

-Shooting took place in Statesville, North Carolina, in 1989.
+The Boneyard marked the directorial debut of James Cummins who had previously worked under the likes of Chris Walas and Stan Winston When Phyllis Diller was trying out different looks for the character of Miss Poopinplatz, Diller's wig fell off by accident and with Cummins encouragement Diller did the role without a wig and later incorporated the lack of a wig into her stand-up.
+Shooting took place in Statesville, North Carolina, in 1989 over the course of five weeks.
 In December 1989, a botched special effect caused a fire.
+The film also marked the first work of makeup artist Bill Corso.

 Reception

 Patrick Naugle of DVD Verdict called it "good, goofy fun."
 Steve Simels of Entertainment Weekly rated the film B− and described it as a film destined to be a cult classic.
 In a negative review, Lawrence Cohn of Variety stated that, instead of being funny, the film "comes off as merely silly".
 Adam Tyner of DVD Talk rated it 2.5/5 stars and said that the film wastes too much time on setup rather than the campy monsters that have brought it a cult following.
 Writing in The Zombie Movie Encyclopedia, academic Peter Dendle called it an "energetic but directionless fiend-fest".
 Dendle praised the acting and serious nature of the first hour but said later scenes cause the tone to "just get silly".